 The proposed development's drainage system must meet the MA Office of Coastal Zone management (CZM)/MA Department of Environmental Protection (DEP) Stormwater Management policy standard of removing 80% of the average annual load of Total Suspended Solids (TSS).
-The stormwater management system for this development will include the use of a Contech CDS unit for treatment prior to discharge into the drainage system.
+The stormwater management system for this development will include the use of a constructed wetland.
 The following demonstrates that the proposed storm water management system for the development satisfies the requirement for treatment of 80% of total Suspended Solids: